 The debate between chai lovers and coffee lovers is a contentious one that often takes center stage.
 Upon awakening in the morning, our immediate desire is for a hot beverage to combat the ongoing chill in the air.
 At this point, we find ourselves pondering: should we opt for coffee, with its invigorating aroma, or indulge in a cup of chai, with its tantalizing flavors?

-This drives our mind to question which one is more therapeutic, healthy and better in taste.
+This contemplation prompts us to question which of these beverages is more therapeutic, healthier, and superior in taste.